Flan de Queso! An easy-to-make rich, silky and creamy custard made with sweetened condensed milk, evaporated milk, and cream cheese.

 - Let’s make the caramel.
 In a saucepan, melt sugar over medium-high heat, stirring constantly to prevent burning until it turns an amber color.
 Don’t walk away.
 Sugar can burn so easily.
 Once you get liquid gold, remove it from the heat and pour the caramel into a 9-inch round cake pan, moving it around to coat the bottom of the pan.

 - Make the milk mixture.
-Preheat oven to 350 degrees F. In a high-speed blender, add sweetened condensed milk, evaporated milk, softened cream cheese, room temp eggs, vanilla, and salt.
+Preheat oven to 350ºF.
+In a high-speed blender, add sweetened condensed milk, evaporated milk, softened cream cheese (make sure it is room temperature!), room temperature eggs, vanilla, and salt.
 Blend until smooth.
 Pour the milk mixture over the set caramel in the round pan.

 - Make the water bath.
 Place the round pan in a large roasting pan.
 Carefully fill the roasting pan with about 2 inches of hot water.

 - Bake until set.
-You’re going to bake the flan for 40-50 minutes until the center is just set.
+You’re going to bake the flan for 45-50 minutes until the center is just set.
 If the outer rims look set but the middle jiggles when you gently shake the pan, the flan is done.
 You will be tempted to continue to bake it but then you run the risk of it getting a rubbery texture.

 - Chill the flan.
 Carefully remove the pan from the water bath and allow it to cool for 30 minutes at room temperature.
-Place it fridge for at least 4 hours or overnight so the flan can fully set.
+Place it fridge for at least 4 hours or overnight so the flan can be fully set.

 - Flip the flan.
-Remove pan from the fridge.
+Remove the pan from the fridge.
 Run a knife around the sides of the round pan to slightly loosen the flan.
 Place a large plate on top of the round pan and invert the pan (flip it over) so the flan transfers onto a large plate.

 You can leave the flan in the same plate you transferred it to for 1 day covered with aluminum foil however you definitely want to eventually store it in an airtight container to avoid it from spoiling.
 It lasts about 5 days in the fridge in an airtight container.

-If you have a bunch of caramel leftover in the pan after you flip over the flan, you can transfer it to a jar and use it to top each individual slice of flan as you serve it.
+If you have a bunch of caramel left over in the pan after you flip over the flan, you can transfer it to a jar and use it to top each individual slice of flan as you serve it.

 Ingredients